 Gil's Daughter · Late 20s

 A clinic nurse who changed her last name.
 She comes back because home is home, even when home is complicated.
-By the end, she believes him—and that's why she leaves.
-"I believe you, Dad.
-That's why I'm leaving."
+By the end, she can't go home either.

 Council President · 50s